 The first step is an evaluation of the patient to determine any specific problems and/or deficits.
 Then, a treatment plan is developed based on the findings.
 Treatment may include an individualized exercise program, posture/ambulation training and manual therapies such as joint mobilizations, taping techniques, trans-friction massage, and deep tissue release (i.e. Hawk Grips Technique).
 Treatment may also include manual traction, manual stretching, and drainage massage.
 A variety of modalities such as whirlpools, paraffin bath, ultrasound, electrical stimulation, heat and cold applications, iontophoresis (trans-dermal cortisone treatment) and mechanical traction may also be used.
 Aquatic Therapy may be suggested and is available at our Forsgate facility.

-All of our 16 physical and occupational therapists are experienced and fully licensed, and our practice does not rely on physical therapy aides or ancillary care for therapy.
+All of our 19 physical and occupational therapists along with 5 Physical Therapy Assistants, are experienced and fully licensed, and our practice does not rely on physical therapy aides or ancillary care for therapy.
 Many have advanced degrees in physical therapy or occupational therapy.